 If you think your penalty charge notice (PCN) has been issued incorrectly you can challenge it.

-You can see photographs showing why you have received a penalty charge notice before you challenge it by entering your Penalty Charge Notice (PCN) number and vehicle registration number in the 'Manage your Penalty Charge Notice (PCN)' form.
+You can see photographs showing why you have received a penalty charge notice before you challenge it by entering your Penalty Charge Notice (PCN) number and vehicle registration number in the 'Manage or pay your Penalty Charge Notice (PCN)' form.

 To make a challenge online you will need:

 - a PCN number (which will always start with "GH")

 - the vehicle registration number